|

 Why Take this Class?

-Your experience will go beyond the classroom as you develop your design project and community along the way.
+Your experience will go beyond the classroom as you develop your design project, and community, along the way.
 Four primary home sites will be hosts for each of the weekend classes in addition to arranged tours.
 Each topic and weekend is organized to build upon each other so that by the end of the course you will have all you need to create an integrated permaculture design.
 Some classes are intense, others relaxed, but all will be rewarding.
-Just ask a previous student Testimonials!
+Just ask a previous student: Testimonials!

 For questions regarding the course, scholarships, and class openings please email the course provider and primary Teacher - Don Titmus at fdpc@4dirs.com